chacehoo/maomao_web/content/post/post_1.md

 ---
-title: Aug 2020 | Our new paper "Neighborhood-level coordination and negotiation techniques for managing demand-side flexibility in residential microgrids" was published in *Renewable and Sustainable Energy Reviews*.
+title: Aug 2020 | Our new paper entitled "Neighborhood-level Coordination and Negotiation Techniques for Managing Demand-side Flexibility in Residential Microgrids" was published in *Renewable and Sustainable Energy Reviews*.

 summary: Our recent review article entitled "**Neighborhood-level Coordination and Negotiation Techniques for Managing Demand-side Flexibility in Residential Microgrids**" was published in *Renewable and Sustainable Energy Reviews*.
 Glad to see my last piece of work at PolyU coming out.